Parallel Solver Execution¶

 )

-Depending on the solver type and contract, sending multiple requests to the same solver simultaneously may not be possible; the maximum number of parallel runs can be set by specifying the concurrency of parallel_solve().
+Depending on the solver type and contract, sending multiple requests to the same client simultaneously may not be possible; the maximum number of parallel runs can be set by specifying the concurrency parameter of parallel_solve().
 The default is 0, where the number of parallel runs is automatically determined by the number of CPUs on the machine running it.

-fixstars_result, dwave_result = parallel_solve(
+amplify_result, dwave_result = parallel_solve(

 concurrency=2,